CS Master's Program Handbook

 Please note that 5th-year Master’s students may not use transfer courses to satisfy degree requirements.

 Brown has a cross-registration agreement with Harvard.
-We allow Harvard CS (and related) courses to be used for Master’s credit even if they aren’t equivalent to Brown courses, as long as you get approval from the Director of Graduate Studies (Master’s).
+We allow Harvard CS (and related) courses to be used for Master’s credit even if they aren’t equivalent to Brown courses, as long as you get approval from our DGS.
 A course taken at Harvard counts as a transfer course, thus the one-course limit applies.

 The Professional Track